RaniaImanV/HEP-PARAMs/README.md

 # HEP-PARAMs

-HEP-PARAMs is a repository for parametric exploration of HEP derivation Please note that the path for each file needs to be determined before running the code.
+HEP-PARAMs is a repository for parametric exploration of HEP derivation.
+Please note that the path for each file needs to be determined before running the code.

 # Outline